Robert Mashego: Parliamentary career

 During a virtual committee meeting in April 2020 amid the COVID-19 pandemic in South Africa, Mashego was criticised for joking that fellow ANC MP Enock Mthethwa's Zoom background, which mainly consisted of whiskey bottles, was making him "thirsty" at a time the sale of alcoholic beverages were prohibited by the national government.

-In August 2021, the ANC announced that Mashego would be taking up the role as Chairperson of the newly established Portfolio Committee on Water and Sanitation.
+In August 2021, the ANC announced that Mashego would be taking up the role as chairperson of the newly established Portfolio Committee on Water and Sanitation.
 He was elected unopposed on 31 August.

+Mashego was not listed as an ANC candidate for the 2024 general elections.